Friday 14th to Sunday 16th October 2016.

 Trains back to Sandling from Canterbury leave hourly on Sunday evening (last train 22:42pm).
 Taxis back to Sandling are also possible.

 The pilgrimage begins at Sandling station at 7:30pm on Friday 14th October.

 It ends in Canterbury at 7:30pm on Sunday 16th October.

 How far is it?
 Is the terrain difficult?

-Each day is a little over 12 miles walking.
+We walk 2 miles on Saturday, and 9 miles on Sunday.
 This is not especially far, but nor is it entirely easy.
 You'll feel it, but not too badly.
 Most of the walking is lowland and flat, along mud and grass tracks.
 There are a few mild ascents and descents, but nothing really beyond very moderate.
 For the distances, we require all attendees to have minimum walking fitness and confidence that such distances are unlikely to prove excessive.

 Is luggage transfer available?

 There is luggage transfer, which will pick up your main bag on Saturday morning, drop it off at the church in the evening, pick it up on Sunday morning, and drop it again on Sunday evening, with safe locked storage at all times between.
 This service is available for an extra £20 charge (which is a clickable option at the bottom of the ticket registration form).

 If you are coming as a pair, you may as well share one extra bag and save £20.
 Also, if you think you have light enough sleeping kit and simple enough needs, we really recommend you carry your own backpack, for a fuller sense of self-sustainablity.

 Where can I contact the organiser with any questions?